rHomelab/LabBot-Cogs/README.md

 ### Timeout

+> [!NOTE]
+> Timeout in this case does not refer to Discord's timeout feature.
+> This cog manages a moderation feature in the Homelab Discord server that was named timeout before Discord introduced their own timeout feature.

 Manage the timeout status of users.

 Run the command to add a user to timeout, run it again to remove them.
 Append a reason if you wish: `[p]timeout @someUser said a bad thing`

-If the user is not in timeout, they are added.
-If they are in timeout, they are removed.
+- If the user is not in timeout, they are added.
+- If they are in timeout, they are removed.
-All of the member's roles will be stripped when they are added to timeout, and re-added when they are removed.
+- All of the member's roles will be stripped when they are added to timeout, and re-added when they are removed.
+- Additionally, the member will be disconnected from any voice channels they were connected to.

+#### Commands

 - `[p]timeout <user> [reason]` - Add/remove a user from timeout, optionally specifying a reason.
 - `[p]timeoutset list` - Print the current configuration.